2:01pm PT by Rick Porter

 The Miss America competition is on the move again, landing a new TV home.

-NBC has snagged rights to the broadcast and will air the 2020 event, although a date and venue have yet to be determined.
+NBC has snagged rights to the broadcast and will air the 2020 event on Dec 19 from the Mohegan Sun in Connecticut.
 The

 pageant competition has aired on ABC since 2011 and is coming off record-low ratings for last year's telecast, which eliminated swimsuit and evening-gown portions of the competition as the Miss America Organization sought to move away from judging candidates on their appearance.